-\Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.
+^{}Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.

-- (6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha can be analyzed using the co-precipitation method, EPA 00-02.
-Additionally, if the standard deviation (SD) of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L, the sample shall be analyzed, in the subsequent quarter, for gross alpha using the co-precipitation method, EPA 00-02 - (7) In-line installation and operation of flow totalizers are required for determination of cumulative flow.
+- (4) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha can be analyzed using the co-precipitation method, EPA 00-02.
+Additionally, if the standard deviation (SD) of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L, the sample shall be analyzed, in the subsequent quarter, for gross alpha using the co-precipitation method, EPA 00-02 - (5) In-line installation and operation of flow totalizers are required for determination of cumulative flow. - (6) The sump must be inspected and evacuated on a more frequent basis than weekly if the fluid level is above the top of the sump or the invert of any pipe which discharges into the sump, whichever level is lower, or if the potential exists to exceed the sump capacity.
+Records are required documenting volume, date, and time of extraction to show that sumps are maintained in this condition.